hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

 ## Install Chaincode

 ### About
-This folder consists of install_chaincode helm charts which are used by the ansible playbooks for the deployment of the install_chaincode component.
+This folder consists of fabric-chaincode-install helm charts which are used by the ansible playbooks for the deployment of the fabric-chaincode-install component.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/install_chaincode
+/fabric-chaincode-install
 |-- templates
 |   |--_helpers.tpl
 |   |-- install_chaincode.yaml